glossydev/glossydev/README.md

-GlossyDev private repo for storing internal and client files
+GlossyDev private repo for storing internal and client projects